Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 George R. R. Martin's popular series "A Song of Ice and Fire" completed with large language models.

-*CAUTION: The materials folder contains SPOILERS for A Song of Ice and Fire.*
+*Caution: The materials folder contains SPOILERS for A Song of Ice and Fire.*

-*Disclaimer: This is NOT an attempt to "replace" George R. R. Martin's work.
-It's an experiment to see how AI writes extensive texts.
-This project is not intended to push the idea that AI can replace writers.*

 The final books can be viewed here:
 - [The Winds of Winter](https://liamswayne.github.io/wow.html)